Platform

 HOW DO YOU USE GEOFENCING?

 To use geofencing, you first need to know what geofencing is.
-Once you understand the basic concept and the audience you’re targeting, you can then team up with a company like Agility to choose a geographic area that you want to target.
+Once you understand the basic concept and the audience you’re targeting, you can team up with a company like Agility to choose a geographic area you want to target.
 Targeted areas can range from a specific competitor’s store to an airport.
 Once people with smartphones begin entering your geofenced area, you will receive data and be able to send advertisements.

 WHO USES GEOFENCING?